bnidev/coroutinez/README.md

 # coroutinez

-coroutinez is a small runtime for running tasks on coroutines in zig.
+coroutinez is a small runtime for running tasks using coroutines in zig.

 ### Example